-- Take action immediately and get help. - Do not leave the student alone.
-Student should be supervised/monitored by a staff member, not a peer. - Consider developing a safety/re-entry plan. - Be cautious about giving punishments or negative consequences for the self-injurious behavior, as these may unintentionally encourage the behavior to continue.
+- Take action immediately and get help. - Foster a protective home environment by talking openly, listening, and modeling appropriate behaviors to your child. - Set limits and provide supervision and consistency to encourage successful outcomes. - Provide firm guidance, supervise, and set limits around technology usage. - Be cautious about giving out punishments or negative consequences as a result of the self injurious behavior, as these may unintentionally encourage the behavior to continue.